-We changed our booking form from a three step form, to a two step form, we added an email capture to the first page and made some small design changes.
+We changed our booking form from a three-step form to a two-step form, we added an email capture to the first page and made some small design changes.

 No prices were changed what so ever.

-We ran some tests and our conversions skyrocketed from 4.78% to 10.11%.
+We ran some tests, and our conversions skyrocketed from 4.78% to 10.11%.

 Here is how our new booking form looked like:

-This test was extremely interesting.
+This test was fascinating.

 We ran this test for over 12 months and saw that the conversions from step one to step two decreased, most likely because we added the email field, but the conversion from prospect to client increased by 5.33%.

-Turned out that by adding in the email field, we eliminated those who most likely weren’t serious shoppers and perhaps were even other services studying the flow of our form.
+It turned out that by adding in the email field, we eliminated those who most likely weren’t serious shoppers and perhaps were even other services studying the flow of our form.

 Either way, the conversions increased to over 7%.